idaholab/moose/python/doc/content/python/moosesqa/index.md

 ## SQA Reports

-The information that is output from the SQA check command (i.e., `./moosedocs.py check`) and the shown on the SQA landing page ([sqa/index.md exact=True]) are generated from report objects.
+The information that is output from the SQA check command (i.e., `./moosedocs.py check`) and the shown in the [MOOSE SQA](sqa/index.md exact=True optional=True) documentation are generated from report objects.
 There exists three types of report objects:

 - +`SQADocumentReport`+\\